-Before we get to the recipe, how 'bout a basic lesson in heat ranges in peppers—before you accidentally add something to your food that results in a face volcano, coo?
+Before we get to the recipe, how 'bout a basic lesson in heat ranges in peppers—before you accidentally add something to your food that results in a face volcano, cool?

-- THEN, we have the GHOST PEPPER.
+THEN, we have the GHOST PEPPER.
 Basically I turned into lava just typing out the word.
-It deserves its own photo, such is its power:

-I left the seeds in because to me, there's just no other way to do it.
+I left the seeds in for my chili because to me, there's just no other way to do it.
 Serve the creamy popper chili garnished with bacon, shredded cheese, cilantro and sliced fresh jalapeno!

 Your life just got so good.
 And hawt.

 It's gettin' hot in here.
 We've got even more recipes